pfeiferd/gweb/README.md

 3. [When configured accordingly](#configuration), users under the [roles "Admin" or "Job Executor"](#user-roles) may set server-side paths to fastq files in the tab "Fastq Sources".
 This option supports [glob patterns for file names of paths as described here](https://github.com/pfeiferd/genestrip/blob/master/README.md#usage-and-goals).
 All fastq files matching the path pattern will be jointly analyzed.
-Obviously, this requires fastq files to present in respective locations on the server-side.
+Obviously, this requires fastq files to be present in respective locations on the server-side.
 This option is particularly useful under the [local variant of GWeb](#local-variant).
 4. [When configured accordingly](#configuration), users under the [roles "Admin" or "Job Executor"](#user-roles) may upload of an arbitrary number of fastq files per job from the client-side.
 The files will be [streamed for analysis and will not be stored on the server](https://github.com/pfeiferd/genestrip/blob/master/README.md#reading-streaming-and-downloading-fastq-files).
-This option is only enabled when no other jobs are pending or being processed on the server-side.
+This option is only enabled, when no other jobs are pending or being processed on the server-side.
 *The browser tab, where the upload job was started, must remain open until the respective job has finished, because otherwise, the upload request supplying the data stream will be closed by the browser itself.*

-Regarding options 1 to 3, two entries for fastq files may be added per job at max.
-All matching fastq files will be jointly analyzed during that job.
+Regarding options 1 to 3, no more than two entries for fastq files may be added per job.
+All matching fastq files will be jointly analyzed during the corresponding job.

 ## Technical documentation